OXID-eSales/oxideshop-user-documentation/installation/update/update-from-6.1.x-to-6.2.0.rst

 --------------------------------------------
 In this step, settings and activation status of the modules belonging to the shop are transferred from the database to configuration files :file:`*.yml`.

-1. With the following Composer command, which is called in the main directory of the shop, you install the OXID eShop update component.
+1. With the following Composer commands, which are called in the main directory of the shop, you install the OXID eShop update component.

 .. code:: bash